 You doctor may also screen you for aphasia during treatment for a brain injury or stroke.
 For example, they may test your ability to:

 - follow commands

 - participate in a conversation

 - answer questions

-In cases of aphasia, a speech-language pathologist can identify specific communication disabilities.
-An examination will test the patient’s ability to:
+If you have aphasia, a speech-language pathologist can help identify your specific communication disabilities.
+During your examination, they’ll test your ability to: